daniel-de-lima0xa/bypassAV/README.md

 # Remote Command Execution Server

-Este é um servidor HTTP em Python que permite a execução remota de comandos em um sistema alvo.
-Ele oferece suporte a comunicações HTTP e HTTPS.
+This is a Python-based HTTP server that allows remote execution of commands on a target system.
+It supports HTTP and HTTPS communications.

-## Descrição
+## Description

-O servidor foi desenvolvido em Python 3 e permite que um sistema cliente envie comandos para execução no servidor remoto.
-Ele suporta a execução de comandos PowerShell em sistemas Windows.
+The server is developed in Python 3 and enables a client system to send commands for execution on the remote server.
+It supports the execution of PowerShell commands on Windows systems.

-## Funcionalidades Principais
+## Key Features

-- Aceita conexões HTTP e HTTPS.
+- Accepts HTTP and HTTPS connections.
-- Execução remota de comandos PowerShell.
-- Geração automática de payloads para estabelecer uma conexão reversa com o servidor.
+- Remote execution of PowerShell commands.
+- Automatic payload generation to establish a reverse connection with the server.

-## Requisitos
+## Requirements

-- Python 3.x instalado.
+- Python 3.x installed.
-- Acesso a um sistema operacional compatível com Python (Windows, Linux, macOS).
+- Access to a Python-compatible operating system (Windows, Linux, macOS).
-- Certificado SSL válido (para conexões HTTPS).

-## Como Usar
+- Valid SSL certificate (for HTTPS connections).

+## How to Use

-1. Clone o repositório.
+1. Clone the repository.
-2. Instale os requisitos executando `pip install -r requirements.txt`.
+2. Install the requirements by running `pip install -r requirements.txt`.
-3. Execute o servidor usando o comando `python3 server.py`.
-4. Use um cliente HTTP ou HTTPS para enviar comandos para execução.

-## Exemplos de Uso

-- Execução remota de comandos: `curl -X POST -d "command=whoami" http://localhost:8080`.
-- Execução remota de scripts: `curl -X POST -F "script=@script.ps1" http://localhost:8080`.
-- Restaurar sessão ao vivo (se ativado): `curl -X GET http://localhost:8080`.

-## Notas

-- Este servidor é destinado apenas para fins educacionais e de teste.
-Use com responsabilidade.
-- A execução remota de comandos pode representar um risco de segurança, especialmente em sistemas não autenticados.
+3. Run Feel free to customize the text or formatting according to your preferences.
+Once you've inserted it into your README.md file on GitHub, users will be able to view the details of your Remote Command Execution Server and understand how to use it.

+Remember to keep your README updated with any changes or additional information as needed.
+Happy coding!